Jacob Tamme: Denver Broncos

-2013 season

-Tamme was part of a Broncos offensive that was franchise-setting, becoming the first time an NFL team scored over 600 points in 16 regular season games that year.
-For the 2013 year, Tamme produced 184 receiving yards and 2 touchdowns.
-He and Manning helped the Broncos reach Super Bowl XLVIII.
-In the Super Bowl, Tamme had 2 catches for 9 yards, but lost 43-8 to the Seattle Seahawks.
+In 2013, Tamme was part of a Broncos offense that was franchise-setting, becoming the first time an NFL team scored over 600 points in 16 regular season games that year.
+For the 2013 year, Tamme produced 184 receiving yards and two touchdowns.
+Tamme scored a receiving touchdown in the AFC Championship victory over the New England Patriots.
+In the Super Bowl, Tamme had two catches for nine yards, but lost 43–8 to the Seattle Seahawks.

-2014 season

-Tamme played in 15 games and had 14 receptions for 109 yards and two touchdowns.
+In 2014, Tamme played in 15 games and had 14 receptions for 109 yards and two touchdowns.

 Atlanta Falcons

-2015 season

 Tamme signed with the Atlanta Falcons on March 19, 2015.
+In Week 8, against the Tampa Bay Buccaneers, he had ten receptions for 103 receiving yards and one receiving touchdown.
 He finished the season with 59 catches for a career-high 657 yards and one touchdown.

-2016 season

-Tamme played in 8 games, and had 22 receptions, 3 for touchdowns, He was placed on injured reserve on November 21, 2016, after undergoing season-ending shoulder surgery.
+Tamme was placed on injured reserve on November 21, 2016, after undergoing season-ending shoulder surgery.
+He finished the 2016 season with 22 receptions for 210 receiving yards and three touchdowns in eight games.

-Retirement

 On November 23, 2017, Tamme announced his retirement from the NFL.